-- The involvement of Veterinary Services, Extension and the Farming Systems Research Section in presenting farmer's days and organising monthly animal health clinics. - Liaison with feed and srug suppliers to facilitate training of farmers on the use of products. - On-farm demonstrations and trial by Extension and Faming Systems Research Section .
-This includes regular weighing of goats to establish growth patterns under different feeding systems.
-The formation of livestock interest groups to increase the farmer's voice and buying power.
+- The involvement of Veterinary Services, Extension and the Farming Systems Research Section in presenting farmer's days and organising monthly animal health clinics. - Liaison with feed and srug suppliers to facilitate training of farmers on the use of products. - On-farm demonstrations and trial by Extension and Faming Systems Research Section.
+This includes - Collection of faecal and blood samples to establish the internal parasite challenge - regular weighing of goats to establish growth patterns under different feeding systems. - The formation of livestock interest groups to increase the farmer's voice and buying power.